DataCurationNetwork/data-primers/Oral History Interviews Data Curation Primer/oral-history-interviews-data-curation-primer.md

 [OHA Metadata for Oral History: An Interactive Toolkit](https://oha.archipelago.nyc)

+The Oral History Association (OHA) Metadata Task Force provides metadata tools and resources, including a metadata elements list, an interactive element-set building tool, and practitioner profiles in which oral historians describe the factors that guide their metadata decisions.

 **Notes**

 Notes taken preproduction, during production, and postproduction, need a formal structure with proper metadata applied, headers considered, and possible tags which will assist future curation and research retrievability.
 Transcription notes need to be assigned proper structure.